monodesire/finest_vim_utility_functions/README.md

 ## Compatibility

-The functions have been tested in Vim 7.3 and in a typical/modern Linux environment.
+The functions have been tested in Vim 7.3 in a typical/modern Linux environment.
 Function PerlGrep() was tested with "grep (GNU grep) 2.20".

 ## How to use